-The American politician Thomas Jefferson (1743-1826) was in Shadwell in the US state Virginia born as the son of a tobacco planter.
-As one of the champions of a free America, he formulated the first draft of the Declaration of Independence United States, In the period 1785-89 he was US envoy to Paris and visited in the years 1787 and 1788 many wine-growing regions in France and Italy to study viticulture.
-About the Bordeaux wines, he led detailed descriptions and evaluated the best wineries; among them Château Carbonnieux (Graves) and Château-Grillet (Rhône).
-His ranking was at the famous Bordeaux Classification 1855 involved in the decision.
-His friend and first US President George Washington (1732-1799) sent 30 bottles of the 1787 he visited Château d'Yquem,
+The American politician Thomas Jefferson (1743-1826) was in Shadwell in the US state Virginia born the son of a tobacco grower.
+As one of the pioneers for a free America, he formulated the first draft of the Declaration of Independence United States, From 1785 to 1789 he was US ambassador to Paris and visited many wine-growing regions in France and Italy in 1787 and 1788 to study viticulture.
+He gave detailed descriptions of the Bordeaux wines and rated the best wineries; among them Château Carbonnieux (Graves) and Château-Grillet (Rhône).
+His ranking was at the famous Bordeaux classification 1855 involved in the decision.
+He sent 30 bottles of the 1787 visited to his friend and first US President George Washington (1732-1799) Château d'Yquem,

-Jefferson had high regard for agriculture throughout his life and worked from 1770 on his estate Monticello in Virginia Intensive viticulture for over 30 years.
-He also had a moral motive, because he was convinced that only by appropriate wine culture and enough quantities of wine could discourage the Americans to consume stronger alcoholic beverages.
-He wrote: “No nation is drunk, where the wine is cheap.
+Jefferson had a high respect for agriculture throughout his life and worked on his Monticello estate from 1770 Virginia Intensive viticulture for over 30 years.
+He also had a moral motive because he was convinced that the only way to keep Americans from consuming stronger alcoholic beverages was to have the right wine culture and sufficient wine quantities.
+He wrote: “No nation is drunk when wine is cheap.
 This is the only antidote to the deadly poison whiskey " .
 This was supported by a law in 1791.
-All alcoholic beverages were subject to an excise tax, with the exception of American-made wine.
-He experimented with imported ones again and again cuttings from Europe and appointed as estate manager Anthony Giannini (1747-1824), an Italian from Tuscany.
-This one was with Philip Mazzei (1730-1816), who planted the first Virginia vineyards with his neighbor and friend Jefferson.
+All alcoholic beverages are subject to an excise tax, except for wine made in America.
+He kept experimenting with imported ones cuttings from Europe and appointed Anthony Giannini (1747-1824), an Italian from Tuscany, as estate manager.
+This was with Philip Mazzei (1730-1816) who planted the first vineyards in Virginia with his neighbor and friend Jefferson.

-But all attempts with European cuttings failed, they were all of the phylloxera destroyed.
-Later, Thomas Jefferson tried to accept the peculiarities of American vines.
-He now tested numerous native American vines and encouraged many others to do so.
-In a letter he reports in 1783 in detail about a wine from the species Vitis vulpina, In another letter he expresses himself in 1817 about one from the Scuppernong produced wine very positively.
-With John Adlum (1759-1836), the variety Catawba in Ohio was the first to grow, he had regular correspondence and received from this in 1823 a wine pressed from it.
-His dream to make the USA a top wine country, but fulfilled his life not.
+But all attempts with European cuttings failed, they were all by the phylloxera destroyed.
+Later Thomas Jefferson tried to accept the peculiarities of the American vines.
+He has now tried out numerous local ones American vines and encouraged many others to do so.
+In a letter in 1783 he reports in detail about a wine from the species Vitis vulpina, In another letter in 1817 he spoke about one from the Scuppernong produced wine very positively.
+With John Adlum (1759-1836) of the variety Catawba in Ohio as the first to grow, he had regular contact by letter and received a wine made from it in 1823.
+His dream of making the United States a top wine-growing nation never came true.